-Besides crafting the final files for the logo we also produced a set of guidelines to help ensure that the transition to the new logo could be managed successfully, and that the various internal and external stakeholders had the tools necessary to implement the new identity with consistence and clarity.
+Logo guidelines.
+Along with the final files for the logo, we produced a set of guidelines to help ensure that the transition to the new logo could be managed successfully.
+We made sure HP’s many internal and external stakeholders had the tools necessary to implement the new identity with consistence and clarity.

-We designed the new logo specifically with the intent that it would need to be reproduced very small on light and dark backgrounds in print and online.
-To that extent, we optimized the dimensional shading in order to optimize the shape of the circle regardless of size or background.
-Today, this logo is being applied to all of HP’s marketing and collateral...and we expect that it will start being implemented in building signage applications in the not so distant future,
+Logo executions.
+We designed a new logo specifically so that it could be reproduced very small on light and dark backgrounds in print and online.
+To that end, we optimized the dimensional shading, augmenting the shape of the circle regardless of size or background.
+Today, this logo is being applied to all of HP’s marketing and collateral… with an eye toward building signage applications in the not-so-distant future.